 - “If we can do it, anybody can… Our technology in school is quite archaic, we have lots of different bubbles and lesson times… but it can work… just do it, it’s been brilliant.” – Tracy Page, Stephenson Way Academy

-More exciting virtual opportunities:
+Other exciting virtual opportunities:

-- Sessions with employers
+- Facilitated sessions with employers

 We are running special virtual sessions with volunteers from the NHS, Bank of America and the aviation sector.
 These are great opportunities for students who are keen to find out more about specific industries.
 Get in touch if you are interested in planning an activity with one of these employers.